 In 2008, Rev. Meekins returned to the Peninsula Delaware Conference where he served until 2010 as the first African American pastor at Chester Bethel UMC, Wilmington, DE.
 He also served as secretary of the Methodist Action Program (MAP), secretary of the Vision Team for the conference and was a member of the Wilmington District Committee on Urban Ministries.
 Rev. Meekins served as pastor of Coleman Memorial UMC and Brandywine Community UMC in Wilmington, DE. from July 1, 2010 to July 1, 2011.
 On July 1, 2011 he was appointed to Coleman Memorial United Methodist Church.

 On October 1, 2012 Rev. Meekins officially retired from full time ministry.
 Also on October 1, 2012, Rev. Meekins was asked by the Dover District Superintendent if he would agree to Pastor Mt.
 Calvary and Bethel on the Bridgeville Charge.
 Rev. Meekins agreed and was assigned as Pastor of Mt.
 Calvary United Methodist Church in Bridgeville and Bethel United Methodist Church in Federalsburg MD.
 This would be his second time as Pastor of the Bridgeville Charge, as he was previously assigned to the Charge from 1978 to 1980.

-He is married to the former Fonda L. Burton of Lewes, DE and they are the proud parents of two sons, Sean and Mark, four grandchildren - Shyrain, Rita, Shatir, and Taylen; and one great-grandchild, Sarai.
+He is married to the former Fonda L. Burton of Lewes, DE and they are the proud parents of two sons, Sean and Mark, four grandchildren - Shyrain, Rita, Shatir, and Taylen; and two great-grandchildren, Sarai and Torian.